 Organizations of every shape and size register their businesses to make bids on the federal marketplace.
-And considering the trillions of dollars that the U.S. Federal Government spends contracting out work and awarding grants to certified businesses every year, it doesn’t take a marketplace expert to see why so many business owners are getting registered to access these federally supplied benefits.
+When you consider the trillions of dollars that the U.S. Federal Government spends contracting out work and awarding grants to certified businesses every year, it doesn’t take a marketplace expert to see why so many business owners are getting registered to access these huge benefits.

 For some organizations, like those operated by U.S. veterans, there’s even more to be gained.
-Businesses helmed by veterans might be eligible for Veteran Owned Small Business (VOSB) or Disabled Veteran Owned Small Business (SDVOSB) Certification.
-Every year, the government contracts between $145 and $173 billion of work to organizations with these certifications.
+Businesses helmed by veterans might be eligible for Veteran-Owned Small Business (VOSB) or Disabled Veteran-Owned Small Business (SDVOSB) Certification.
+Every year, the government contracts between $150 and $200 billion of work to organizations with these certifications.

-However, the Federal Certification process is a complex one to navigate and shouldn’t be approached lightly.
-A single filing error can cause lengthy delays while key federal opportunities are lost, and many eligible veteran business owners aren’t entirely clear on what it takes to complete VOSB certification processes, or even how to make full use of their advantages once they’ve finished.
+However, the Federal Certification process is a complex one to navigate and shouldn’t be approached unequipped or without preparation and research.
+A single filing error can cause lengthy delays while key federal opportunities are lost, and many eligible veteran business owners aren’t entirely clear on exactly what it takes to complete the VOSB or SDVOSB certification processes.
+Beyond the application and verification processes, many businesses who have these certifications aren’t aware of how to make full use of their advantages.

 FAMR Takes the Hassle Out of The VOSB and SDVOSB Certification Process